divyam234/image-resize/README.md

 **If any of height or width is missing image will be resized using original aspect ratio.**
 <br>
 <br>
-**Resizing Service works best with cache layer on top use cloudflare workers cache api ore deploy this service in front of cloudflare tunnel for caching.**
+**Resizing Service works best with cache layer on top use cloudflare workers cache api or deploy this service in front of cloudflare tunnel for caching.**